DomagojRatko/Automatic-Backup-Storage-Windows-Service/README.md

 - Go locate in your Command Prompt directory, for example `C:\Windows\Microsoft.NET\Framework\v4.0.30319>` (Choose your last version; mine is v4.0.30319)

-- Run the command in the Command Prompt  `InstallUtil.exe /PATH/BackupStorageWinService.exe`
+- Run the command in the Command Prompt  `InstallUtil.exe %PATH%BackupStorageWinService.exe`
   - Example: `InstallUtil.exe C:\Downloads\BackupStorageWinService.exe`

 - After successfully installing the service, you can check to see if it is running in your Windows Service window.